sisheng1998/email-server/README.md

 - `CLOUDFLARE_API_TOKEN` -> Cloudflare API token which has permissions for Cloudflare Worker
 - `CLOUDFLARE_ACCOUNT_ID` -> Your Cloudflare Account ID

-Once these are added, the `deploy-to-cloudflare` Github action workflow will run and deploy the email server on Cloudflare Worker automatically when the `main` branch updated.
+Once these are added, the `deploy` Github action workflow will run and deploy the email server on Cloudflare Worker automatically when the `main` branch updated.

 ### Cloudflare Worker